synogen/ftlautosave/README.md

 ## Usage

 ftlautosave requires Java 8 or higher to run.
-Right now it has to be run directly in FTL's game folder and it has only been tested on Windows.
+If run directly in FTL's game folder it should detect the executable to run FTL automatically, otherwise that has to be set manually.
 Check the [releases](https://github.com/synogen/ftlautosave/releases) if you need a pre-compiled jar, further instructions on how to run the program are attached in a readme in the release-zip.

 Once the program is running it automatically monitors the default save directory of FTL on Windows (\Users\\<user\>\My Documents\My Games\FasterThanLight).
 The UI shows all snapshots that have been created as timestamps, sorted by time in descending order.
 Right now this list is not automatically updated, you have to manually refresh it using the appropriate button.
 Restore a snapshot by selecting it, then clicking the appropriate button below.